vlad434/Bank-Account/README.md

 🏦 Bank Account

-Bank Account is a project built with the purpose of learning and deepening my understanding of Redux and Redux Toolkit.
-The app simulates basic bank account operations (such as depositing, withdrawing, taking a loan and resetting balance) and is structured in a modular, scalable way to apply best practices in state management with React.
+Bank Account is a React-based application developed as a hands-on project to practice Redux.
+It simulates essential banking operations such as depositing, withdrawing, requesting loans, and resetting the account balance.
+The project follows a modular and scalable architecture, emphasizing clean separation of business logic from UI, and aligns with industry best practices for state management.

-🎯 Goals
+🎯 Objectives

-Understand the core concepts of Redux

-Learn how to simplify state management using Redux Toolkit
+Gain a deep understanding of core Redux concepts

-Practice writing reducers, actions, and slices
+Practice creating slices, actions, and reducers

-Keep business logic separated from UI components

-Get hands-on experience with selectors and middleware
+Maintain a clear separation between UI components and business logic

-Async operations ( using thunks )
+Work with selectors, middleware, and async operations using thunks

+Build a scalable and maintainable React/Redux application structure

 🔧 Tech Stack

-Vite

-React
+React (with Hooks)

 Redux

-Redux Toolkit

-JavaScript ES6
+JavaScript (ES6)

+Vite (for fast development build)

 🚀 Features

-Deposit money into the account
+💰 Deposit money into the account

-Withdraw money from the account
+🏧 Withdraw funds

-Request a loan
+💳 Request and repay a loan

-Reset the account balance
+🔄 Reset the account balance

-Display current balance
+📊 Display current account balance in real time

+⏳ Handle async logic for currency conversion and other operations